Steps in the creation of a new PCI

 Once the PCI has been validated, you should use the first group of recommenders to appoint more recommenders.
 This process should take place after the creation of the website for the PCI, protected by a password to prevent general public access, providing a means of registering new recommenders.

 6) Set up a managing board

-Once a certain predefined number of recommenders have been recruited (e.g. 50, 100 or 200), a managing board should be defined.
+Once a certain predefined number of recommenders have been recruited (e.g. 50, 100, or 200), a managing board should be defined.
 The members of this managing board are responsible for validating editorial decisions concerning the preprints submitted, approving the nomination of new recommenders and dealing with potential problems arising between authors and the recommenders responsible for evaluating and/or recommending preprints (see the FAQ).
-The managing board must have five to 15 recommenders and must include the administrators.
+The managing board must have five to 15 recommenders and may include the administrators.

 7) Open publicly the PCI: receive submissions and manage evaluations

 The management of a submitted preprint – from its submission to its rejection or recommendation, excluding the evaluation by the recommender and the reviewers – takes about two hours, on average.
-The administrators decide for themselves how best to organize preprint management (shared between administrators, managing board members, recommenders, or other people).
+The administrators decide how best to organize preprint management (shared between administrators, managing board members, recommenders, or other people).

 We can help you by providing extensive documentary resources about PCI, including short movies, and templates of messages for the invitation of co-founders and recommenders.
-If the creation of your PCI is accepted, we will provide you with a fully functional website (front and back office) and help you to manage the first few (about 20, probably) preprints submitted.
+If the creation of your PCI is accepted, we will provide you with a fully functional website (front and back office) and help you to manage the first few preprints submitted.